• Recipes

 Jump to Recipe Print Recipe

+Ramen egg aka Nitamago or Ajitama is an amazing addition to ramen!
 The best ramen always comes with a delicious egg on top.
 The outside color is beautiful brown and the inside is wonderfully creamy.
-This type of egg is called Nitamago (煮卵) and it is actually super easy to make.

 Have you ever thought about if you were able to make the egg you get when you order Ramen?
 I am a big fan of these eggs and I always check if it is included in the Ramen I’m ordering.
-The Ramen egg is called Nitamago (煮卵).
+The Ramen egg is called Nitamago (煮卵) or Ajitama (味玉).
 Ni (煮) means boiled and tamago (卵) means egg.
+Aji means taste or seasoned and Tama came from egg in Japanese.
 Now you can make these delicious eggs at home without any failures instead of having to go to the Ramen restaurant!

 I am going to introduce how to make Nitamago step by step but the only ingredients you need are: